codeFarmerJack/Manuals/Git_Commands.md

     'git checkout target_branch' or 'git switch target_branch' 'git merge source_branch'

-    If Git detects that a fast-forward merge is possible, it will update teh branch pointer without creating a merge commit.
+    If Git detects that a fast-forward merge is possible, it will update the branch pointer without creating a merge commit.

     Fast-forward merges are suitable when working with feature branches or topic branches where development occurs independently and then is integrated back into a main branch.
 They help maintain a clean and linear history.
+# 19. 'git fetch' and 'git pull'
+## 	'git fetch':
+ 	'git fetch' gets the latest changes from the remote repository but doesn't automatically merge them into your working branch.
+It's like fetching a preview of changes.
+## 	'git pull':
+   	On ther other hand, 'git pull' not only fetches the changes from the remote repository but also automatically merges them into your current working branch.
+It's like a fetch followed by a merge.
+	So, 'git fetch' is more cautious, allowing you to review changes before merging, while 'git merge' is a quicker way to fetch and merge in one step.